What is Crowdsourcing? Meaning, advantages and examples

 Crowdsourcing: in this article you will find a practical explanation of the Crowdsourcing business model.
-After reading, you will understand the basics of this powerful tool for external collaborative initiatives.
+After reading, you will understand the basics like meaning, advantages and examples of this powerful tool for external collaborative initiatives.

 What is Crowdsourcing?